a327ex/www/content/posts/community_management.md

 reason for this is that edgier people are lower in politeness, which is one dimension of the trait agreeableness, and people lower in politeness tend to be contrarians.

-Contrarian communities are essentially self-propelling communities because any behavior that becomes the norm will be rebelled against, which will renew the community and prevent it from becoming stagnant.
+Contrarian communities are essentially self-propelling and self-renewing communities because any behavior that becomes the norm will be rebelled against, which will renew the community and prevent it from becoming stagnant.
 This is a very important property that is extremely visible on sites like 4chan, for instance, that no one talks about because I guess no one is paying attention.
 But it's as clear as day to me that this is true.